Essential Kayak Camping Guide for Any Season

 What is multi-day kayak camping?

-Multi-day kayak camping is a form of adventure where experienced kayakers embark on several-day expeditions, often through challenging bodies of water and requiring careful route selection, gear management, and safety measures.
+Multi-day kayak camping is a form of adventure in which experienced kayakers embark on several-day expeditions.
+These expeditions often pass through challenging bodies of water and require careful route selection, gear management, and safety measures.

 What are some challenges of coastal and open-water kayaking?